FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1978-12-29-the-stage-and-television-today.md

 maintitle: The Stage and Television Today
 subtitle: Star billing for Lena at Spa summer show.
 description: Star billing for Lena at Spa summer show.
+post_description: Star billing for Lena at Spa summer show.
 image: /assets/images/the-stage-and-television-today/1978-12-29-the-stage-and-television-today-front-Cover.jpg
 categories: [The Stage and Television Today, OnThisDay29December]
 ---